Mitraaaaa/Store/README.md

 ### Add to list

-* When you clicked on the *add product* button a new form will open for you to fill in properties.
+* When you clicked on the *add product* button, a new form will open for you to fill in properties.
-* In order to add products the information you need to fill are shown in the picture.
+* The information you need to fill while adding a product to your Main List, are shown in the picture.

 <img src="guide%20pic/add-product.png" width="500" higth="500" >

-* You are not allowed to leave a property blank therefore you 'll be warn to fill all .(the balnked filled are shown by another color.)
+* You are not allowed to leave a property blank! therefore you 'll be warn to fill all .(the balnk is shown by another color.)

 <img src="guide%20pic/fill%20all%20property%20warn.png" width="500" higth="500" >

 * The expiration date will be checked ; so if you enter a date that has passed the current date ,You'll be warned .
 <img src="guide%20pic/expiration%20date.png" width="500" higth="500" >

-* Your list after adding multiple products (details of each product can be shown when clicked on it).->like a tree
+* Your list after adding multiple products (details of each product can be shown when clicked on it)->like a tree

 <img src="guide%20pic/main%20list%20after%20additon.png" width="500" higth="500" >
 <img src="guide%20pic/main%20list%20products%20deatils.png" width="500" higth="500" >

-* You can resize the header. the details are synched also.
+* You can resize the header. the details are synched as well.

 <img src="guide%20pic/resizable%20header.png" width="500" higth="500" >

 ### Edit product

-* Every operation except add to list , needs you to choose a product first( the product itself or details ) otherewise you 'll be warned to choose an item first.
+* Every operation except *Adding to list* , needs you to choose a product first( the product itself or details ), otherewise you 'll be warned to choose an item first.
-* when clicked on *Edit* a form will be opened filled with current information , you can change it as you wish.(Though  here also you can't leave anything blank and the warning will be the same when you leave a property blank, when adding an item to list).
+* when clicked on *Edit*, a form will be opened filled with current information , you can change it as you wish.(Though  here also you can't leave anything blank and the warning will be the same as mentioned before.
-* Ever changes you make will effect on groups including that products too(will be more clear latter when talking about Groups tab).
+* Every change you make will effect Groups including that products too (will be more clear later when talking about Groups tab).
-*

 <img src="guide%20pic/edit-pro.png" width="500" higth="500" >

 #### The warning :